sophiez2628/YelpStagram/README.md

 [heroku]: http://www.yelpstagram.com

-YelpStagram is a web application inspired by Yelp and Instagram built using Ruby on Rails and React.js.
+YelpStagram is a web application inspired by Yelp and Instagram and built using Ruby on Rails and React.js.
 YelpStagram has the following main functionalities:

 * create an account